typelevel/doobie/modules/docs/src/main/tut/docs/05-Parameterized.md

 biggerThan(150000000).quick.unsafeRunSync // Let's see them all
 ```

 So what's going on?
-It looks like we're just dropping a string literal into our SQL string, but actually we're constructing a proper parameterized `PreparedStatement`, and the `minProp` value is ultimately set via a call to `setInt` (see "Diving Deeper" below).
+It looks like we're just dropping a string literal into our SQL string, but actually we're constructing a `PreparedStatement`, and the `minProp` value is ultimately set via a call to `setInt` (see "Diving Deeper" below).

 **doobie** allows you to interpolate values of any type (and options thereof) with an `Meta` instance, which includes